zrythm/zrythm/doc/user/tracks/overview.rst

 which contain chords and markers respectively.

-.. important:: In Zrythm, group tracks are used for grouping signals (direct routing), FX/bus tracks are used for effects/sends, and folder tracks are used for putting tracks under the same folder and doing common operations.
-This is different from what many other DAWs do, so please keep this in mind.
+.. important:: In Zrythm, group tracks are used for grouping signals (direct routing), FX/bus tracks are used for effects/sends, and folder tracks (coming soon) are  used for putting tracks under the same folder and performing common operations.

-   If you have used Cubase before, you might find this easy to get used to.
+  Moreover, Zrythm uses Instrument tracks for instrument plugins, such as synthesizers, and
+  MIDI tracks for MIDI plugins, such as a
+  MIDI arpegiator.

+  This is different from what many other DAWs (see :term:`DAW`) do, so please keep this in mind.

 Track Interface
 ---------------